-We will refer you to an independent financial advisor (IFA) who specialises in shared ownership to carry out an affordability check.
+We will refer you to an independent mortgage advisor who specialises in shared ownership to carry out an affordability check.
 This will involve working out whether you can manage all the costs of home ownership, including mortgage and rent payments, any moving costs, tax, insurance and so on.
-The financial advisor will also need supporting evidence such as copies of your payslips, bank statements and photo ID.
+The mortgage advisor will also need supporting evidence such as copies of your payslips, bank statements and photo ID.